Climb Mount Assiniboine – The Matterhorn of the Canadian Rockies

 You will need to bring: (Items in blue are available to rent from Yamnuska)

-SLEEPING BAG.
-In summer the huts don't get too cold so don't bring a winter bag.
-We suggest a bag rated down to 0 degrees Celsius (32 F.) but if your bag doesn't quite get down that far don't worry too much.
-Make sure you bring a stuff sac that will reduce your bag to its minimum size (i.e. one with compression straps) so you don't use up all the room in your pack.
+- SLEEPING BAG.
+In summer the huts don’t get too cold so don’t bring a winter bag.
+We suggest a bag rated down to 0 degrees Celsius (32 F.) but if your bag doesn’t quite get down that far don’t worry too much.
+Make sure you bring a stuff sac that will reduce your bag to its minimum size (i.e. one with compression straps) so you don’t use up all the room in your pack.

-BACKPACK.
+- BACKPACK.
 Big enough to fit extra clothing, sleeping bag, share of food, and cooking gear.
 Internal frame packs are most comfortable.

-MOUNTAINEERING BOOTS.
-Ideally these should be proper leather mountaineering boots with either a semi-rigid or a rigid sole.
-It is possible to buy boots such as the La Sportiva "Trango" which is designed specifically for alpine rock and which can take a crampon.
+- MOUNTAINEERING BOOTS.
+Ideally, these should be proper leather mountaineering boots with either a semi-rigid or a rigid sole.
+It is possible to buy boots such as the La Sportiva “Trango” which is designed specifically for alpine rock and which can take a crampon.
 We suggest bringing a pair of comfortably fitting rock shoes as well.
 They will increase enjoyment on more technical rock.
 As always the most important feature of a mountaineering boot is comfort.
 Different brands seem to suit different feet.
-If buying try a few different pairs and if they are not comfortable don't buy them.
+If buying try a few different pairs and if they are not comfortable don’t buy them.
 There are many good brands.
-They include Asolo, Kayland, Koflach, la Sportiva and Scarpa.
+They include Asolo, Kayland, Koflach, la Sportiva, and Scarpa.

-ICE AXE.
+- ICE AXE.
 A regular glacier axe minimum 55cm length.

-CRAMPONS.
+- CRAMPONS.
 Must fit your boots.

-HARNESS.
+- HARNESS.
 Sit harness preferred.

-HELMET.
+- HELMET.

-SUNGLASSES with good UV protection, we suggest 'glacier glasses'.
+- SUNGLASSES with good UV protection, we suggest ‘glacier glasses’.

-Extra Strength SUN CREAM.
+- Extra Strength SUN CREAM.

-Lip Cream.
+- Lip Cream.

-HEADLAMP with fresh batteries.
+- HEADLAMP with fresh batteries.

-WATERBOTTLE (1L minimum).
+- WATERBOTTLE (1L minimum).

-POCKET KNIFE.
+- POCKET KNIFE.

-BLISTER KIT ('moleskin', 'Second Skin')
+- BLISTER KIT (‘moleskin’, ‘Second Skin’)

-CAMERA and spare film.
+- CAMERA and spare film.

-TREKKING POLE (S) (optional).
+- TREKKING POLE (S)

-EAR PLUGS for dorm sleeping.
+- EARPLUGS for dorm sleeping.

 OPTIONAL ITEMS

-We supply the following items, but if you have your own, please feel free to bring along - Your rack, gear sling, nut pick, belay device, prussick slings, locking biners, your guide will go through this with you to decide exactly which items you should carry on the climb.
+We supply the following items, but if you have your own, please feel free to bring along – Your rack, gear sling, nut pick, belay device, prusik slings, locking biners, your guide will go through this with you to decide exactly which items you should carry on the climb.

 Please book as early as practical to avoid disappointment.
 We require a deposit of 35% of the total program cost with the balance due 8 weeks before the program start date.
 Please read the booking conditions and cancellation penalties carefully before booking.
-All guests must fill in an application form and an experience questionnaire.

 We ask that you familiarize yourself with our detailed booking instructions and conditions.

+Risk is an inherent part of all mountain activities.
+We strive to manage and reduce it however, it is impossible to totally eliminate.
+Learn more about our safety and risk management approach here.
 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

 Please feel free to contact us to discuss this climb.